R0n1nW0lf/SOC-SIEM-Investigation-Field-Guide/README.md

 ## Disclaimer

 All examples and techniques documented here are based on authorized cybersecurity training, lab environments, and defensive security analysis.

+## Ongoing Development

+This field guide is a living document.

+I will continue adding new investigation techniques, attack patterns, indicators, search methods, and lessons learned as I progress through additional SOC labs and hands-on cybersecurity investigations.

+The goal is to continuously improve this guide based on practical experience rather than treat it as a finished reference.